kemes/rafty/README.md

 # rafty
-An open source raft controller
+Rafty is an raft controller utilizing:
+## Add the hardware here.